mbridak/not1mm/README.md

 ![Open an existing contest](https://github.com/mbridak/not1mm/raw/master/pic/select_contest.png)

-## Editing an existing contest parameters
+## Editing existing contest parameters

 You can edit the parameters of a previously defined contest by selecting it as the current contest.
 Then select `File` > `Edit Current Contest`.
 Click `OK` to save the new values and reload the contest. `Cancel` to keep the existing parameters.